‘Destiny 2’ Faction Rallies Overhaul Explained: How To Earn Faction Tokens Quickly

 Faction Rallies returned Tuesday in Destiny 2 with all new mechanics for how Guardians earn Faction Tokens along with all new rewards.
 PlayStation 4, Xbox One, and PC players will need to make the most of the new Renown system to be able to earn the Exotic Weapon Catalyst and other rewards as quickly.

-How Faction Rallies and Renown Work
+How Faction Rallies And Renown Work

 Destiny 2 players will need to pledge themselves to Dead Orbit, Future War Cult, or New Monarchy in the Tower as before.
 However, the pledge is account wide now, which means all three Guardians tied to an account will be pledged to the same Faction.